Baltimore Psychology Schools

 Notre Dame of Maryland University is a Catholic institution that was originally a women's college; it was the first such college in the country to award 4-year bachelor's degrees.
 Although present-day Notre Dame is a co-ed institution, it still maintains its undergraduate women's college.
-This school offers three different bachelor's degrees in psychology.
+This school offers two bachelor's degrees in psychology.

 Bachelor of Arts in Psychology